mikeroyal/Apache-Kafka-Guide/README.md

 [Splunk](https://www.splunk.com/en_us/software.html) is a software platform that is used for searching, monitoring, and examining machine-generated Big Data through a web interface.

+[Apache Spark™](https://spark.apache.org/) is a unified analytics engine for large-scale data processing.
+It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that supports general computation graphs for data analysis.
+It also supports a rich set of higher-level tools including Spark SQL for SQL and DataFrames, MLlib for machine learning, GraphX for graph processing, and Structured Streaming for stream processing.

+[Spark SQL](https://spark.apache.org/sql/) is a Spark module for structured data processing.
+Unlike the basic Spark RDD API, the interfaces provided by Spark SQL provide Spark with more information about the structure of both the data and the computation being performed.
+Internally, Spark SQL uses this extra information to perform extra optimizations.

+[Spark Streaming](https://spark.apache.org/streaming/) is a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.
+It can express your streaming computation the same way you would express a batch computation on static data from various sources including [Apache Kafka](https://kafka.apache.org/), [Apache Flume](https://flume.apache.org/), and [Amazon Kinesis](https://aws.amazon.com/kinesis/).

 [MLib](https://spark.apache.org/mllib/) is Spark’s machine learning (ML) library.
 Its goal is to make practical machine learning scalable and easy.
 It consists of common learning algorithms and utilities, including classification, regression, clustering, collaborative filtering, dimensionality reduction, as well as lower-level optimization primitives and higher-level pipeline APIs.

 [Graphx](https://spark.apache.org/graphx/) is the new Spark API for graphs and graph-parallel computation.
 At a high-level, GraphX extends the [Spark RDD](https://spark.apache.org/docs/latest/rdd-programming-guide.html) by introducing the Resilient Distributed Property Graph: a directed multigraph with properties attached to each vertex and edge.